enclavewow/enclavewow.github.io/_posts/2024-06-05-zandros-member-spotlight.md

 What's the most unusual food you love to eat?
 : I would say the least normal thing that I love to eat is a grilled ham& cheese with ketchup as the dipping sauce.
 Back story of why was I saw it done on the move Bruce Almighty and I was like Imma try that, and its been that way ever since.

+What’s a hidden talent or party trick you can do?
+: Pretty simple talent i guess but I have met very few people that have been able to do it actually.
+I can fold my tongue back and have it stick like a suction cup for really as long as I want to.